JetBrains/projector-docker/README.md

 ### `run-container.sh [containerName]`
 Runs the Docker container.

-Starts the server on port 8887.
+Starts the Projector server on port 8887, hosts client files on port 8080.

 ### `run-container-mounted.sh [containerName]`
 Runs the Docker container.
 Also, it mounts your `~/projector-docker` dir as the home dir in the container, so settings and projects can be saved between launches.